xianghuiluo/TechnicalNotes/articles/wireguard.md

 ## WireGuard Server
 ### Key Generation
-The key for the server has to be generated before we can set up server configuration file.
+The private key and the public key of the server have to be generated before we can set up server configuration file.
 Use the following commands to generate the private and public keys:
 ```bash
 sudo -i
 cd /etc/wireguard